EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

     );
 }
 ```
-Similarly subtraction is defined but the method is called `sub` and the components are subtracted as opposed to added.
+Similarly subtraction is defined but the method is called `sub` and the components are subtracted as opposed to being added.
 ```java
 /**
  * Computes the difference between the current vector with another vector